ruarfff/ruarfff-blog/content/blog/understanding-python-async/index.md

 ---
-title: Understanding python async
+title: Understanding python async with FastAPI
 date: "2022-08-26"
-description: Async python with asyncio
+description: Understanding async python with asyncio and fastapi
 ---

 Writing asynchronous code in python is quite powerful and can perform pretty well if you use something like [uvloop](https://uvloop.readthedocs.io/):